shivajiva101/OctoWrt/firmware/OpenWrt_snapshot/README.md

 ## Recovery process
-If the box is either on stock or Openwrt but unreachable (semi bricked)
-:exclamation: With the recovery process you can restore stock firmware or install/recover Openwrt firmware regardless of what's already on the box.
+If the box is either on stock or Openwrt but unreachable (semi bricked) ⚠️ With the recovery process you can restore stock firmware or install/recover Openwrt firmware regardless of what's already on the box.

 **Recovering to Openwrt**
 1. Rename the SYSUPGRADE bin to `root_uImage`